Seaton to Branscombe, Devon

 Hooken Beach

-Headland along the south Devon coast, bordered by the white Hooken Cliffs, above a wide, stony beach.
-Other features include the Hooken Undercliffs (an old landslide area), the hard-to-reach Pounds Pool Beach and the sea caves of The Hall.
-Also many summer wildflowers
+Scenic part of the south Devon coast, centered on the headland of Beer Head, bordered by the white Hooken Cliffs.
+Other features include popular beaches at Seaton and Beer, the Hooken Undercliffs, the hard-to-reach Pounds Pool Beach and the sea caves of The Hall

 Location